nedizin/nedizin/README.md

 # ned
 - 🏫 Electrotechnical and Automation Engineering Student
-- 🧑‍💻 I am 18 years old and I mainly code C and Python, but I have some experience developing backend services, specifically with PHP.
+- 🧑‍💻 I'm 18 years old and I mainly code C and Python.
 - ⚡️ Arduino and RPI enthusiast